hammerlab/infiltrate-rnaseq-pipeline/README.md

 (Note, I ran the above from a GCE VM, but you can do it locally as well.)

-The image is based on the containers from [A cloud-based workflow to quantify transcript-expression levels in public cancer compendia](http://discourse.hammerlab.org/t/a-cloud-based-workflow-to-quantify-transcript-expression-levels-in-public-cancer-compendia/559), except with custom shell scripts dropped in.
+The image is based on the containers from [*A cloud-based workflow to quantify transcript-expression levels in public cancer compendia*](http://discourse.hammerlab.org/t/a-cloud-based-workflow-to-quantify-transcript-expression-levels-in-public-cancer-compendia/559), except with custom shell scripts dropped in.
 The original containers are in `original_containers_from_paper`.

 Create Kubernetes jobs from a YAML template, and launch them:

 ```
 rm jobs/*
-python make_jobs.py
+python make_jobs.py # creates files in jobs/ from template.yaml and ../list_of_data.txt
 kubectl create -f ./jobs
 kubectl get jobs | wc -l # should be 127 with header; subtract one = 126
 wc -l ../list_of_data.txt # should be 126